What’s On

 Prayer Zooms

-Intercultural Mission led by Mussarat Iqbal on March 26th at 12noon
+Intercultural Mission led by Mussarat Iqbal on 2nd June at 7pm

-Rural Church Planting led by Andy Smith on April 20th at 12noon
+Rural Church Planting led by Andy Smith on 16th July at 12pm

 Webinar